 For example, a company sells 15,000 units of shirts for a total revenue of $400,000.
 Cost of goods sold is $150,000, labor expenses of $100,000.
 The contribution margin per shirt is ($400,000 – $150,000-$100,000)/15000 = $10.00 per shirt.

 Uses of Contribution Analysis

-Contribution Analysis is done largely to support the decision making process.
-For better results, a company uses such analysis along with budgeting process and management accountant functions.
+Contribution Analysis is done largely to support the decision-making process.
+For better results, a company uses such analysis along with the budgeting process and management accountant functions.
 Below are the various use cases of the contribution analysis;

 Arriving at Minimum Selling Price of a Product

-Companies always look for setting prices that are competitive.
+Companies always look to set prices that are competitive.
 However, at the same time, the set price should cover the fixed and variables cost.
 But, in certain situations like excessive inventory or other external factors, a company might have to lower the price to clear the stock.
 In a situation like this, managers can quickly arrive at a suitable price using the contribution analysis.